10 Rules for Trail Etiquette with Your Dog

 Rule 10: Leave No Trace

 The trail is a shared space that should be enjoyed by all, and a foundational principle of trail etiquette is leaving no trace behind.
-Pack out any trash or dog waste from the trail, as even small pieces of litter can have a significant impact on the environment.
+Pack out any trash or dog waste from the trail, as even pieces of litter can have a significant impact on the environment.
 Minimize your footprint by refraining from disturbing rocks, plants, or other natural elements.
 Leave the trail as you found it, preserving its natural beauty for future visitors to enjoy.

 Taking these extra steps to leave no trace not only shows respect for the environment, but it also sets a positive example for other dog owners and trail users.
 By collectively practicing good trail etiquette, we can ensure that our favorite trails will remain enjoyable for years to come.